agerada/AIgarMIC/paper.md

 ![`AIgarMIC` Plate and PlateSet API.\label{fig:api_plate}](paper_images/api_plate.png)

 In this example, images were not used -- growth codes were provided directly in matrix format.
 By providing images (imported using the `opencv` library [@itseez2015opencv]) to [`Plate`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/plate/index.html#aigarmic.plate.Plate) instances, `AIgarMIC` can automatically classify growth codes using a pre-trained model. `AIgarMIC` comes with a collection of [assets](https://datacat.liverpool.ac.uk/2631/) (example images and pre-trained models) to help users get started with the software [@geradaImageModelAssets2024].
-Details of the built-in models, which are implemented as `keras` models (convolutional neural networks), can be found in the accompanying laboratory validation manuscript [@geradaDeterminationMinimumInhibitory2024].
+Details of the built-in models, which are implemented as `keras` models (convolutional neural networks), can be found in the accompanying laboratory validation manuscript [@geradaDeterminationMinimumInhibitory2024; @chollet2015keras].

-Alternatively, users can provide a custom model by inheriting from the base [`Model`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/model/index.html#aigarmic.model.Model) class (or the [`KerasModel`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/model/index.html#aigarmic.model.KerasModel) class if using a `keras` model).
+Alternatively, users can provide a custom model by inheriting from the base [`Model`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/model/index.html#aigarmic.model.Model) class (or the [`KerasModel`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/model/index.html#aigarmic.model.KerasModel) class if using a `keras` model) [@chollet2015keras].
 Custom models must implement the `predict` method, which takes a colony image as input, and returns a `dictionary` containing, at a minimum, a `growth_code` member. \autoref{fig:api_model} shows the API for the [`Model`](https://aigarmic.readthedocs.io/en/latest/autoapi/aigarmic/model/index.html#aigarmic.model.Model) class and subclasses.

 To support users in developing custom models, `AIgarMIC` provides an [annotator script](https://aigarmic.readthedocs.io/en/latest/command_line_interface.html#manual-annotator) that allows users to generate annotated colony images to train and test a custom model.
 The generated labelled images can be used to train a model using a training [script](https://aigarmic.readthedocs.io/en/latest/command_line_interface.html#train-modular) (which uses the neural network architecture design report in @geradaDeterminationMinimumInhibitory2024).
 Other convenience features are available within the [command line interface](https://aigarmic.readthedocs.io/en/latest/command_line_interface.html).